break-stuff/cem-plugin-react-wrapper/README.md

 import { MyElement, MyOtherElement } from './react';
 ```

-If bundling and tree shaking are not available, components can be accessed directly from each component file.
+Components can also be accessed directly from each component file.

 ```js
 import { MyElement } from './react/MyElement.js';